Tiling by Near Coincidence: Generating a Tiling Using the Near-Coincidence Method

 The first is to admit both of the nearby vertices into the tiling.
 This requires a relaxation of the single-edge-length preference, allowing two additional edge lengths, and splitting the stretched hexagon that encompasses the pair of nearby vertices into two pairs of additional prototiles---a kite and a trapezoid---as shown in Fig.~\ref{fig:ambiguity b}.
 This, for example, might be an appropriate choice if there is sufficient space for two atoms to reside so close together.
 A patch of the final octagonal tiling, after rearranging all the required edges, is shown in Fig.~\ref{fig:square-kite-trapezoid}.

 If there is insufficient space for two atoms at such nearby positions, one must eliminate one of the vertices, splitting the encompassing stretched hexagon into a single square and a pair of rhombs, the two options of which are shown in Figs.~\ref{fig:ambiguity c} and~\ref{fig:ambiguity d}.
 The natural approach is to prefer the vertex that originates from higher coincidence, corresponding to the closer red--blue pair, and to discard the lower-coincidence vertex.
 This choice is shown in Fig.~\ref{fig:ambiguity d}.
 A patch of the final octagonal tiling, after removing all excess points, is shown in Fig.~\ref{fig:square-rhomb}.
 The informed reader may recognize that this tiling looks very much like the well-known Ammann--Beenker tiling~\cite{Beenker82,Ammann92}.
-We establish in the following section that this is indeed the case. \FloatBarrier It should be noted that redundancies in local tile configurations, associated with small variations in vertex positions like the ones in Figs.~\ref{fig:ambiguity c} and~\ref{fig:ambiguity d}, are not mere mathematical artifacts, but are encountered regularly in physical quasicrystals, where they correspond to so-called \emph{phason flips}~\cite{Lifshitz11}.
+We establish in the following section that this is indeed the case.

+It should be noted that redundancies in local tile configurations, associated with small variations in vertex positions like the ones in Figs.~\ref{fig:ambiguity c} and~\ref{fig:ambiguity d}, are not mere mathematical artifacts, but are encountered regularly in physical quasicrystals, where they correspond to so-called \emph{phason flips}~\cite{Lifshitz11}.
 These are local rearrangements in which atoms may fluctuate between nearly degenerate sites due to thermal excitation, as observed in high-resolution transmission electron microscopy of metallic-alloy quasicrystals~\cite{Edagawa00}.